GPS++: Reviving the Art of Message Passing for Molecular Property Prediction: Experimental Setup

 \paragraph{Decoder and Loss} The final model prediction is formed by global sum-pooling of all node representations and then passing it through a 2-layer MLP.
 The regression loss is the mean absolute error (L1 loss) between a scalar prediction and the ground truth HOMO-LUMO gap value.

 \paragraph{Noisy Nodes/Edges} Noisy nodes \citep{godwin2022noisynodes,zaidi2022pretraining} has previously been shown to be beneficial for molecular GNNs including on the PCQM4M dataset.
 The method adds noise to the input data then tries to reconstruct the uncorrupted data in an auxiliary task.
 Its benefits are expected to be two-fold: it adds regularisation by inducing some noise on the input, but also combats oversmoothing by forcing the node-level information to remain discriminative throughout the model.
 This has been shown to be particularly beneficial when training deep GNNs \citep{godwin2022noisynodes}.
 We follow the method of \citet{godwin2022noisynodes} that applies noise to the categorical node features by randomly choosing a different category with probability $p_\text{corrupt}$, and we further extend this to the categorical edge features.
 A simple categorical cross-entropy loss is then used to reconstruct the uncorrupted features at the output.
 We set $p_\text{corrupt}=0.01$ and weight the cross-entropy losses such that they have a ratio {1:1.2:1.2} for losses {\texttt{HOMO-LUMO}:\texttt{NoisyNodes}:\texttt{NoisyEdges}}.
+The impact of Noisy Nodes/Edges can be seen in Table~\ref{tab:input_feature_ablation} of the ablation study.

 \paragraph{Grouped Input Masking} The 3D positional features $\mR$ are only defined for the training data.
 We must therefore make use of them in training without requiring them for validation/test.
 We found that the method proposed by \citet{luo2022transformerM} achieved the most favourable results so we adopt a variation hereon referred to as \emph{grouped input masking}.